 At that time, the brother communicated with me patiently on this problem and said: “To understand the truth of these words, we need to start with the story of the Lord Jesus healing the blind.
 Therecorded a blind man who was cured by the Lord Jesus.
 Though his naked eyes could see nothing, his conscience still existed and his spiritual eyes remained bright.
 At that time, the Lord Jesus performed many signs in His preaching and work, which shook up the entire Jewish state.
 Thus, one day when the blind man luckily came across the Lord Jesus, he asked the Lord to heal his eyes by his faith in Him.
 The Lord Jesus answered his request and cured his eyes right away, making him see the light.
 Having personally experienced the authority and power of the Lord Jesus, the blind people affirmed the Lord Jesus to be Christ who had come from God.
 He then said a few words which were recorded in the Bible and passed down to today.
 The words were: ‘Since the world began was it not heard that any man opened the eyes of one that was born blind.
 If this man were not of God, he could do nothing’ (John 9:32-33).

 From the matter of the Lord Jesus healing the blind, we can see that when God comes to judge the world, He will make those who cannot see be able to see.
 Here, the people who cannot see refer to those like the blind man who was cured by the Lord Jesus.
 Just like the patients in need of urgent treatment from a doctor, these people, having suffered the ravages of Satan, are eager for the salvation of God naturally.
 Aware that they are poor, pitiable, blind, and ignorant, they develop more of a thirst for the coming of the light and the truth.
 So when God comes to do His work, they seek the truth humbly, thereby seeing God’s appearance and wondrous deeds and keeping up with the footsteps of God’s work.
-As the Lord Jesus said: ‘Blessed are the poor in spirit: for theirs is’ (Matthew 5:3).
+As the Lord Jesus said: ‘Blessed are the poor in spirit: for theirs is the kingdom of heaven’ (Matthew 5:3).
 ‘Blessed are they which do hunger and thirst after righteousness: for they shall be filled’ (Matthew 5:6).
 ‘For every one that asks receives; and he that seeks finds; and to him that knocks it shall be opened’ (Matthew 7:8).
 Thus, for those who sought God’s appearance and work humbly and followed God after hearing His voice, they all received the salvation of God.
 The Lord forgave their sins, and said that they had no sin.

 However, who are those who can see but become sinners.
 They are the ones who think that they know and understand everything, and who are accustomed to using their own notions and imaginations to measure God and God’s work.
 They are not able to receive God’s enlightenment for they have no fear of God and do not seek the truth humbly.
 In the eyes of God, they are truly the blind people with their hearts in darkness.
 Just like the chief priests, the scribes, and the Pharisees, who were in a prominent position in the temple.
 When the Lord Jesus did His work, they believed that knowing the Bible well, they knew God best.
 Nevertheless, during the appearance and work of the Lord Jesus, they were revealed as antichrists against God.